 Primary care is the day-to-day, routine health care given by a health care provider.
 Acute care is short-term treatment for an injury or illness.
-Student Health Service (SHS) provides both routine health care, such as physical examinations, and acute care for a wide range of complaints, such as a sprained ankle.
+UChicago Student Wellness provides both routine health care, such as physical examinations, and acute care for a wide range of complaints, such as a sprained ankle.

 If routine health care on campus is desired, it is recommended that students establish a primary care provider with one of our physicians or nurse practitioners.